urbanjost/M_CLI2/README.md

       !
       !
-Define command and default values and parse supplied command line options call set_args('-x 1 -y 2.0 -z 3.5e0 -p 11,-22,33 --title:T "my title" -l F -L F') !
+Define command and default values and parse supplied command line options call set_args('-x 1 -y 2.0 -z 3.5e0 -p 11,-22,33 --title:T "my title" -l F -L F') ! use convenience functions for scalar values or allocatable arrays.
+      !
+The functions are particularly useful in expressions and as arguments on ! procedure calls:
+      x=rget('x')         ! float
+      y=rget('y')
+      z=rget('z')
+      title=sget('title') ! string
+      p=igets('p')        ! integer array
+      l=lget('l')         ! logical
+      lbig=lget('L')
+      !
+All ready to go, print it as a namelist so everything is labeled write(*,args)
+      !
+      !
+Alternatively: use get_args directly instead of via the convenience routines:
+      !
       ! multiple scalar non-allocatable values can be done in one call if desired call get_args('x',x,'y',y,'z',z,'l',l,'L',lbig)
+      !
       ! allocatable arrays and allocatable string lengths need called by themselves call get_args('title',title)
       call get_args('p',p)

-      ! you can alternatively use convenience functions for allocatable arrays and strings.
-      !
-The functions are particularly useful in expressions and as arguments on ! procedure calls
-      title=sget('title') ! string
-      p=igets('p') ! integer array
       !
       !
 All ready to go, print it as a namelist so everything is labeled write(*,args)